siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 siddhi-parser             1/1       1            1           5m
 ```

-Now you need to specify a YAML file like below to create stateful siddhi app deployment.
+Now you need to specify a YAML file like below to create stateful Siddhi app deployment.

 ```yaml
 apiVersion: siddhi.io/v1alpha2